 Customer traits, such as social information and behavior-based actions, can be used to paint a picture of who they are.
 Then, you can compute a score that incorporates all relevant customer features to determine exactly how likely that person is to abandon your offerings.

 This is the point at which you can harness data science to take over.
-A predictive analytics platform can be used to aggregate all your customer data, identify potential churners, and calculate a score that predicts the potential loyalty of your customers.
+A predictive analytics platform can be used to aggregate all your customer data, identify potential churners, and calculate a score that predicts the potential retention of your customers.

 This type of scoring system enables marketers to creatively segment customers and activate the most appropriate marketing strategies for each.
 For example, potential customer segments and actions for each could be laid out like this: